- CrashPlan PRO

 A backup location that is in the same facility as the source devices.

-As part of the backup process, Code42 regularly performs archive maintenance and removes (“prunes”) file versions according to your file retention settings.
+As part of the backup process, Code42 for Enterprise regularly performs archive maintenance and removes (“prunes”) file versions according to your file retention settings.

 The process of backing up files immediately after the files have been created or changed.
 Real-time backup protects you from loss that might occur if backups are scheduled only at specific times.